 Khuli Palak Mein Jhoota Gussa-Professor(1962): Shammi serenades the lovely Kalpana with this light Shankar-Jaikishan number.

 Kitni Rahat Hai Dil Toot Jaane Ke Baad-Non-filmi song: Rafi’s voice feels like a spicy nacho cheese sauce in this classical Taj Ahmed Khan ghazal, sounds like rich, smooth, and warm, yet explosive, dynamic and kicking.
-Yet the lyrics speak of relieving after a broken heart.
-Even after mourning the loss of that cool channel Rafiology, I feel that…it’s nacho, nacho, nacho time, nacho as can be!
+Yet the lyrics speak of relieving after a broken heart, like when I try to do something fun when I’m having problems.

 Khudaya Khair-Aaye Din Bahaar Ke(1966): Dharmendra sways this jubilant Laxmikant-Pyarelal solo track to Asha Parekh.

 Keh Do Koi Na Kare Yahan Pyar-Goonj Uthi Shehnai(1959): Another memory from those cassette days.
-So roller coaster voice, Rafi sings so dynamically for Rajendra Kumar in this Vasant Desai composition.
+So roller coaster voice, Rafi sings so dynamically with his rich, thick, powerful, high-pitched for Rajendra Kumar in this Vasant Desai composition.

 Khilona Jaan Kar Tum To-Khilona(1970): An imprisoned Sanjeev Kumar expresses his feelings through Rafi’s soulful voice and Laxmikant-Pyarelal’s sheer magic.